Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 In contrast, our motivation for considering Question~\ref{qu:fatou} comes from the study of wandering domains, which have been the focus of much recent research; compare~\cite{bishop15,benini-rippon-stallard16,bishop18,martipete-shishikura20,benini-fagella-evdoridou-rippon-stallard}.
 They have also recently been studied in higher-dimen\-sional complex dynamics; compare \cite{abdpr16,bocthaler21b,hahn-peters21,arosio-benini-fornaess-peters19}.
 A wandering domain $U$ of an entire function $f$ is called \emph{escaping} if it is contained in the escaping set $\I(f)$ and it is called \emph{oscillating} if it is contained in the \emph{bungee set}

 We are interested in establishing whether the behaviour of points on $\partial U$ is determined by that of points in $U$.
 In all previously known examples of escaping wandering domains, the iterates $f^n$ in fact tend to infinity \emph{uniformly} on $U$, and hence on $\partial U$.
-It is known \cite[Theorem~1.2]{rippon-stallard12} that this must be the case whenever $U$ is contained in the \emph{fast escaping set} $A(f)$ introduced by Bergweiler and Hinkkanen~\cite{bergweiler-hinkkanen99}.
+It is known \cite[Theorem~1.2]{rippon-stallard12} that this must be the case whenever $U$ is contained in the fast escaping set $A(f)$.
 This suggests the following question, which is Problem 2.94 in Hayman and Lingham's \emph{Research Problems in Function Theory}.

-\begin{question}[Rippon {\cite[p.~61]{hayman-lingham19}}] If $U$ is a bounded escaping wandering domain of a transcendental entire function $f$, is $\partial U\subset \I(f)$? \end{question}
+\begin{question}[Rippon {\cite[p.~61]{hayman-lingham19}}] If $U$ is a bounded escaping wandering domain of a transcendental entire function $f$, is $\partial U\subseteq \I(f)$? \end{question}

-We answer this question in the negative. \begin{thm}[Non-escaping points in the boundary of escaping wandering domains] There exists a transcendental entire function $f$ with a bounded escaping wandering domain $U$ such that $\partial U\setminus \I(f)\neq\emptyset$. \end{thm} We prove Theorem~\ref{thm:rippon} by showing that the function from Theorem~\ref{thm:fatou} can be constructed such that at least one of these domains, $U_1$, is an escaping wandering domain while another, $U_2$, is an oscillating wandering domain.
-The set of bungee points in $\partial U_1 = \partial U_2$ has full harmonic measure seen from $U_2$ by a result of Osborne and Sixsmith~\cite[Theorem~1.3]{osborne-sixsmith16}; in particular, it is non-empty.
+Here and subsequently, a \emph{bounded wandering domain} is a wandering domain $U$ that is bounded as a subset of the complex plane.
+One should note the distinction with \emph{orbitally bounded} wandering domains: wandering domains whose points have bounded orbits.
+The existence of orbitally bounded wandering domains is a famous open problem; see~\cite[Problem~2.67]{hayman-lingham19}.
+We answer Question~\ref{qu:rippon} in the negative. \begin{thm}[Non-escaping points in the boundary of escaping wandering domains] There exists a transcendental entire function $f$ with a bounded escaping wandering domain $U$ such that $\partial U\setminus \I(f)\neq\emptyset$. \end{thm} We prove Theorem~\ref{thm:rippon} by showing that the function from Theorem~\ref{thm:fatou} can be constructed such that at least one of these domains, $U_1$, is an escaping wandering domain while another, $U_2$, is an oscillating wandering domain.
+The set of non-escaping points in $\partial U_1 = \partial U_2$ has full harmonic measure seen from $U_2$ by a result of Rippon and Stallard~\cite[Theorem~1.2]{rippon-stallard11}; in particular, it is non-empty.